ACalderwood93/BoilerPlate.Core.API/README.md

 Mongo DB can be accessed through the `ICollectionRepository` Interface and the `GetCollection<T>` method within that.

+A default Query class and repository have been included for a very basic `Products` collection.
+The same logic used in those could be implemented for any collection to provide basic CRUD functionality.

 # Settings

 The `app.settings.json` file provided in the repo will provide the correct format and default values for running MongoDb locally.